microsoft/win32-app-isolation/docs/packaging/msix-packaging-tool.md

     * In `<Dependencies>` change `TargetDeviceFamily` to `<TargetDeviceFamily Name="Windows.Desktop" MinVersion="10.0.25357.0" MaxVersionTested="10.0.25357.0" />`.

-        * **Note**: Not all features are available in the minimun build, check out the [release notes](../../relnotes/windows-release-notes.md) for more detailed information.
+        * **Note**: Not all features are available in the minimum build, check out the [release notes](../../relnotes/windows-release-notes.md) for more detailed information.

     * In `<Application>` replace any existing entrypoint/trustlevel/runtimebehavior with `uap10:TrustLevel="appContainer" previewsecurity2:RuntimeBehavior="appSilo"`.